Hydrogenn/BitP/README.md

 The script you enter is not the script that is interpreted.
 Future versions will have the compiler and bit interpreter seperate, but right now they are combined.
-That's the long list of bits that comes up when you run a program.
 Each command is compiled into a binary value.
+That's why there's a long list of bits that comes up when you run a program.
 If the value isn't a valid command (or a hexadecimal character) it is ignored by the compiler.

 Input and Output deals with ASCII characters.